The Faustian Bargain

 The New Normal

-Why am I sharing this bit of ancient history?
+Why am I sharing this quaint history?
 Because the American family is no longer spending time together.
 According to new research, we devote a measly thirty-seven minutes of quality time together per day.
-Instead of hanging out, family members are scurrying to their corner of the home to binge watch on their favorite devices.
+Instead of hanging out, members are hunkering down solo with their device of choice.
 And don’t get me started on the dangers of unsupervised exposure to the internet for children.
 It borders on criminal.

 Getting Back on Track